kotlin-orm/ktorm/docs/source/index.md

 ## Features

-- No configuration files, no XML, no third-party dependencies, lightweight, easy to use.
+- No configuration files, no XML, no annotations, even no third-party dependencies, lightweight, easy to use.
 - Strong typed SQL DSL, exposing low-level bugs at compile time.
 - Flexible queries, fine-grained control over the generated SQLs as you wish.
 - Entity sequence APIs, writing queries via sequence functions such as `filter`, `map`, `sortedBy`, etc., just like using Kotlin's native collections and sequences.